 The final type of computer-delivered item that students might experience is select text.
 Select-text items are used only in some ELA assessments.
 Response choices are marked with a box around the word, phrase, or sentence.
-After the student selects their response choice, the outline around the word, phrase, or sentence becomes bold and highlighted in transparent yellow (Figure 17).
-To clear a selection, the student selects it again.
+After the student selects their response choice, the outline around the word, phrase, or sentence becomes bold and the response

-Screenshot of a Select-Text Item in a Testlet in Kite Student Portal
+Figure 17 A Select-Text Item in an ELA Testlet in Kite Student Portal